-The classroom environment is safe, and learning is accessible to all students, including those with special needs.
-The teacher makes effective use of physical resources, including computer technology.
-The teacher ensures that the physical arrangement is appropriate to the learning activities.
+The classroom is safe, and the physical environment ensures the learning of all students, including those with special needs.
 Students contribute to the use or adaptation of the physical environment to advance learning.
+Technology is used skillfully, as appropriate to the lesson.